uviclibraries/rstudio-intermediate/act-4.md

 # If Statements, Loops, Custom Functions

+## Tips before you start:

+- You might want to start a new .Rmd file for this activity

+- Throughout this workshop, instead of typing in commands directly in the command line or in the code editor, type them in chunks of code in your .Rmd file.

-This sections covers some intermediate coding skills that you can use to make your code more efficient: ifs, loops, and custom functions.
+This sections covers some intermediate coding skills that you can use to make your code more efficient: ifs, for loops, and custom functions.

 **If** statements and **loops** help implement logical operations in any programming language.
-A **function** groups operations into a single line of code which can be used repeatedly with different inputs.We will learn how to write these operations in R through basic examples.
+A **function** groups operations into a single line of code which can be used repeatedly with different inputs.
+We will learn how to write these operations in R through basic examples.

 ## If Statements